-PRINCII PAL/SITE ADMINISTRATOR ACTIONS: Call 911.
+Call 911.
 Make a list of all persons who came into contact with the package.
 Include work and home phone numbers for any necessary follow-up.
 Prevent others from coming into the area.
 Ask everyone who has been in contact with the package to remain until instructed to leave by Public Safety or Public Health responders.
 If powder spills out, shut the ventilation system, heating system, or air Public health and safety staff will determine the need for decontamination and initiation of prophylaxis treatment.
 Advise staff when the emergency is over.
 Go home, take a shower and wash clothes.
 Do not use bleach on your skin.

-STAFF A CTIONS if package is unopened and not leaking: Do not open package.
+STAFF ACTIONS if package is unopened and not leaking:

+Do not open package.
 Do not pass it around to show it to other people.
+Do not bend, squeeze, shake or drop package.
 Put package in a container such as a trash can to prevent leakage.
 Move it a safe distance from other people.

-□ Leave the room promptly and prevent anyone from entering. □ Notify principal or Site Administrator.
+Leave the room promptly and prevent anyone from entering.
+Notify principal or Site Administrator.